 - Complement other programs (e.g., budgeting, communication skills, debt reduction, etc.) and can be used as an icebreaker, integrated module or standalone activity.

-Often described as an instructional game, flash cards or a training tool, each deck of cards is a complete, self-contained toolkit and includes:
+Often described as an instructional game or a training tool, each deck of cards is a complete, self-contained toolkit and includes:

-- 3 blue cards: One side has Thinking Points/Discussion Ideas and the reverse has sorting cards for playing Money Habitudes solitaire.
+- 3 blue cards: Used as the sorting cards for playing Money Habitudes solitaire.
+On the reverse side of one is thinking and discussion points.

-- 8 yellow interpretation cards for understanding the six Habitudes and what they may mean.
-Each Habitude has its own interpretation card which includes a motto, a description of how others may see a person with that Habitude and typical advantages and disadvantages associated with that Habitude.
+- 8 yellow interpretation cards for understanding the six Habitudes.
+Each Habitude has its own interpretation card which includes a motto, a description of how others may see a person with that Habitude and typical advantages and challenges associated with that Habitude.
 On the back of each card are suggestions for next steps.

 - 54 white statement cards - Each of the six Habitudes has nine corresponding cards.
 Each is coded on the back with a colorful picture to identify the Habitude with which it is associated.